graydoubt/422-mp-regression/README.md

 The "Sync" `MultiplayerSynchronizer` is always server-authoritative so that the character's `peer_id` and `authority_id` properties can always be synced from server to client.

-The "Input" `MultiplayerSynchronizer` is always client-authoritative and only syncs its own `direction` property, so that input can be sent from clients to the server.
+The "Motion" `MultiplayerSynchronizer` node syncs its own `target_position` property from client to server, which is used to move/lerp the character

-The "Motion" `MultiplayerSynchronizer` sync direction follows the character's `authority_id`.
-(The TileMap's "`trust_clients`" property can be used to determine whether clients move their character, or only send input and the server moves the character)

 ## Bug reproduction